Webhooks

 Use Case Example

 Let’s assume a task is related to the development process, and a “Completed” status means that all code was committed/pushed to the source repository.
 This change could trigger a CI build via some CI REST endpoint.
+Additionally, we want to filter for changes only on tasks with a specific Custom Item Type and receive the task's title directly in the payload.

 Step 1